IBM/cloud-native-starter/documentation/OS4Requirements.md

 ![os-image-registry](../images/os-image-registry.png)

-Paste the default route URL into REGISTRYURL in local.env but omit the "https://" part:
+Paste the default route URL into REGISTRYURL in local.env but omit the "https://" part, also no trailing "/":

 ```
 REGISTRYURL=default-route-openshift-image-registry.apps-crc.testing